-While I am perfectly happy with my score on the USMLE Step 1, I did make several key mistakes when I was studying that led to wasted time and money.
-I am sharing my experiences and thoughts in the hopes that future generations of medical students will craft the most streamlined and cost-efficient study schedule.
+Although I am perfectly happy with how I performed on USMLE Step 1, I did make several key mistakes when I was studying that led to wasted time and money.
+There are so many decisions to make and resources to navigate on your own, but the good news is many students have already navigated this road before.

 1 | Don’t Buy Every Study Resource You Come Across